metridoc/metridoc-app/README.md

-For general depoyment you have two options, you can either run `./grailsw run-war` which fires up the application on a Tomcat server, or run `./grailsw war` to create a war archive of the application which can be deployed to your favorite servle container.
+For general depoyment you have two options, you can either run `./grailsw run-war` which fires up the application on a Tomcat server, or run `./grailsw war` to create a war archive of the application which can be deployed to your favorite servlet container.
 MetriDoc components have been tested on Jetty and Tomcat.
 Tried and failed to get the application to work on Glassfish.